xagau/vasm/README.md

 # vasm
 Virtual Assembly Simple Machine Code

-This is a very simple programming language.
+This is a very simple programming language I created for fun.
 You can alter your program by altering file.vasm

 You can run it by running:
 ```